Pauravas: Origins

 Alexander and Porus fought each other at the Battle of the Hydaspes.
 Alexander was initially set on venturing into India, but the battle against Porus curbed his aspirations.
 His army mutinied when faced with opposing the Nanda Empire and their subordinate Gangaridai.
 According to the Greek historian Plutarch, the previous, costly conflict against Porus's much smaller army contributed significantly to their unease.

 Alexander died on his way back from India.
 The instability that ensued after Alexander's death resulted in a power struggle and dramatic changes in governance.
-Porus was soon assassinated by the Macedonia general Eudemus.
+Porus was soon assassinated by the Macedonian general Eudemus.
 By 316 BCE, the Macedonian lands were conquered by Chandragupta Maurya, a young adventurer.
 After engaging in and winning the Seleucid–Mauryan war for supremacy over the Indus Valley, Chandragupta gained control of modern-day Punjab and Afghanistan.
 This was the foundation of the Maurya Empire, which would become the largest empire in the Indian subcontinent.